LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 So what can we take away from these graphs and encodings.
 The first observation you could take away is there is more information stored in the book <cite>Chamber of Secrets</cite>
 with an entropy value of `3.4036` bits versus <cite>Philosophers Stone</cite> that has an entropy value of `3.0973`.
-This may be due to more characters being present in the second book or more names being mentioned overall.
+This may be due to more characters being present in the <cite>Philosophers Stone</cite>.

 Another cool observation is to see the small bit encodings coming with high percentages.
 For example, take Ron who has the percentages `35.8%` and `33.11%`.
-Both encodings came out to be `11` due to him being a frequently used character name (he had the highest percentage of all).
+Both encodings came out to be `11` due to it being a frequently used character name (he had the highest percentage of all).
 Now take Minerva who has the percentages `0.07%` and `0.2%`.
 Considering this character is not as relevant as other characters, the encodings turned out to be longer and different with `011101001` and `1001101100` being produced.
 The takeaway is: The more the use, the smaller the encoding!